THIS DATE IN HISTORY: Sept. 14

 1972: The expansion New York Islanders open their first training camp in Peterborough, Ontario.
 The Islanders go on to set NHL records for fewest victories (12-60-6) and points (30) in a season.

-2004: Shane Doan scores the tie-breaking goal early in the third period and Canada defeats Finland 3-2 in Toronto to win the Canada Cup.
+2004: Shane Doan scores the tie-breaking goal early in the third period and Canada defeats Finland 3-2 in Toronto to win the World Cup of Hockey.
 Canada scores on its first shot on goal in each period, with Doan beating Miikka Kiprusoff 34 seconds into the third to break a 2-2 tie.
-Vincent Lecavalier, Canada's top scorer with seven points (two goals) is named MVP.
+Vincent Lecavalier, Canada's top scorer with seven points (two goals, five assists) is named MVP.